 When you postpone your brilliance and ignore that inner voice nagging from inside your heart, you could stagnate and get bitter.
 Like that old man running kids off his lawn.

 Whatever your flavor, you must begin.

-It is time to align with an ally who deeply understands the change process.
+It is time to align with an ally who deeply understands the change process and what it takes to embrace creativity.
 Someone who can help you define your direction, make a plan, and help you get into action.

-- You are far more powerful than you’re willing to admit and your creative talent is needed desperately.
+- You are far more powerful than you’re willing to admit and your creative urging won’t go away.

-- The world is hungry for you to live your dream NOW.
+- The world is hungry for you to express your dream NOW.
 The need is so urgent.

 - You’re not getting any younger.